Family’s car ‘doing U-turn’ at time of fatal Wexford crash

 There was nothing a lorry driver could have done to avoid a road traffic collision in which four members of an Irish-American family were killed while performing a U-turn in Co Wexford a little over a year ago, a coroner has said.

-Verdicts of accidential death were recorded at the inquest into the deaths of Lily Alexander and her husband Douglas Alexander Snr and their sons Douglas Jnr (52) and Stephen (49) after a crash on the N25 Rosslare to Cork road at about 6.25pm on December 4th, 2017.
+Verdicts of accidental death were recorded at the inquest into the deaths of Lily Alexander and her husband Douglas Alexander Snr (both aged 75) and their sons Douglas Jnr (52) and Stephen (49) in a crash on the N25 Rosslare to Cork road at about 6.25pm on December 4th, 2017.

-The four, who lived in Chicago, were catastrophically injured when their BMW rental car collided with a 40ft articulated lorry at Begerin Hill, 5km east of New Ross, after Dougals Jnr performed a U-turn on the road.
+The four, who lived in Chicago, were catastrophically injured when their BMW rental car collided with a 40ft articulated lorry at Begerin Hill, 5km east of New Ross, after Douglas Jnr performed a U-turn on the road.
+The driver and two others in the vehicle were not wearing seat belts.

 The family had had flown into Dublin Airport that morning to attend the funeral of Lily’s sister, Winifred (Winnie) Keevey at Cushinstown Church, about 1 km from the scene of the collision.